steamcache/origin/readme.md

 ## Changing Upstream DNS

-One environment variables are available to manage the upstream dns servers, and are set to the following defaults.
+If you need to change the upstream DNS server the cache uses, these are defined by the `UPSTREAM_DNS` environment variable.
+The defaults are Google DNS (8.8.8.8 and 8.8.4.4).

 ```
  UPSTREAM_DNS 8.8.8.8 8.8.4.4
 ```

-You can override these Settings by adding the follwing command.
-Multiple upstream dns servers are allowed.
-Seperating by a whitespace.
+You can override these using the `-e` argument to docker run and specifying your upstream DNS servers.
+Multiple upstream dns servers are allowed,  separated by whitespace.

 ```
 -e UPSTREAM_DNS="1.1.1.1 1.0.0.1"
 ```